Methods

 X-ray Free Electron Laser

 X-ray free electron laser sources provide extremely bright X-ray pulses with very high time resolution.
 We have conducted both dynamic and static experiments at XFEL sources (Linac Coherent Light Source at Stanford University and Pohang Accelerator Laboratory X-ray Free Electron Laser).
 ASU's compact XFEL source will enable us to conduct some unique experiments in near future.
-Recent examples: Hwang et al. (2020; Science Advances), Morard et al. (2020: PNAS).
+Recent examples: Hwang et al. (2020; Science Advances), Morard et al. (2020: PNAS), and Shim et al. (2023; Science Advances).

 Raman spectroscopy